billyyoung/blog/content/posts/csr.md

 In the US credit system, one metric your credit score is based on is Age of Oldest Account.
 Cancelling a credit card wipes out the history of that line of credit, which can hurt your credit score if it's your oldest account.
 So it's generally recommended to downgrade to a free card if you can (which keeps your line of credit alive), instead of cancelling your card.

 ### Why downgrade? (cont'd)
 I think the CSR is still worth keeping if you have a lot of Chase Ultimate Rewards points ("UR points") or you have a lot of spend on Chase cards to generate UR points.
+And you're enjoying the card's other benefits.

 In my case: